MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **Q: How long will my billing records be kept?**

 **A:** Service level billing records retention policy follows Azure billing policy.
-To check service consumption details, please refer to [View cost breakdown by Azure service - Microsoft Cost Management | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/cost-analysis-common-uses#view-cost-breakdown-by-azure-service).
+To check service consumption details, please refer to [View cost breakdown by Azure service - Microsoft Cost Management | Microsoft Learn](/azure/cost-management-billing/costs/cost-analysis-common-uses#view-cost-breakdown-by-azure-service).
 Usage level details in Test Base Billing Hub will be deleted after May 31.
 If you need usage records for future reference, please refer to [Test Base documentation - Export your data](https://aka.ms/testbase-doc-exportdata).

 **Q: When will my last payment for Test Base usage be billed?**

 **A:** Test Base follows Azure billing policy.
-Please check in [Pay your Microsoft Customer Agreement or Microsoft Online Subscription Program Azure bill - Microsoft Cost Management | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cost-management-billing/understand/pay-bill)
+Check in [Pay your Microsoft Customer Agreement or Microsoft Online Subscription Program Azure bill - Microsoft Cost Management | Microsoft Learn](/azure/cost-management-billing/understand/pay-bill)

 **Q: What's the recommended transition or migration plan?**

 **A:** Our team is dedicated to assisting you during this transition.
 We would recommend you to:

 1. Export your data (Check [guidance](https://aka.ms/testbase-doc-exportdata)).
-2. Transit to other Microsoft compatibility supports (Check in [Does Test Base have an alternative solution?](Does%20Test%20Base%20have%20an%20alternative%20solution?))
+2. Transit to other Microsoft compatibility supports (Check in [Does Test Base have an alternative solution?](#Does_have_solution))

-If you have any feedback or questions regarding this decision, please don’t hesitate to contact our support team at [testbase_support@microsoft.com](mailto:testbase_support@microsoft.com), or [submit a support request](https://aka.ms/TestBaseSupport).
+If you have any feedback or questions regarding this decision, don't hesitate to contact our support team at [testbase_support@microsoft.com](mailto:testbase_support@microsoft.com), or [submit a support request](https://aka.ms/TestBaseSupport).

 **Q: What are the implications for my organization?**